The Financials of College Hockey

 To begin with, it’s expensive to build and maintain an ice rink.
 That’s not to say that Division I schools should be discouraged from playing in sub-5,000 seat rinks, they shouldn’t.
 Consider the fact that we just watched an entire Stanley Cup Playoffs with no fans in the arena.

 To solve this problem, it’ll take the outspoken support from the hockey community.
 Those who grew up playing in dimly lit rinks with downtrodden locker rooms.
 Those who want to see their college alma mater play ice hockey against their arch rival.
 Of course, it’s going to be even harder for athletic departments to add hockey programs due to the economic impact of the pandemic.
 However, LIU may set an example for how universities can overcome that challenge.
-So, in the interest of advancing the discussion, below are a lists of universities and colleges that should consider adding a Division I program.
+So, in the interest of advancing the discussion, below is a list of colleges and universities that should consider adding a Division I program.

 This is Devils Army Blog, so examining the tri-state area is a must.
 With that in mind, the first school worth pointing out is New Jersey’s state university: Rutgers.